pythonanywhere/help_pages/articles/ChangingSystemImage.md

 ### Virtualenvs

-Because of the changes to the point releases of Python (for example, 3.7.0 might be replaced with 3.7.5), any virtualenvs you have might break -- virtualenvs are not always portable from one point release to another.
+Because of the changes to the point releases of Python (for example, 3.7.5 might be replaced with 3.7.10), any virtualenvs you have might break -- virtualenvs are not always portable from one point release to another.

 ## Default Python versions

-Along with system image each PythonAnywhere account has a set of default Python versions.
+Along with system image each PythonAnywhere account has a set of default Python versions:

+* One of them is the default Python version used by `python` and `pip` in Bash consoles.
+(We are no longer forced to bind it to `python2.7` as it was before glastonbury system image.)

-One of them is the default Python 3 version used by `python3` and `pip3` in Bash consoles.
+* Another one is the default Python 3 version used by `python3` and `pip3` in Bash consoles.

-Another one is the default Python used when "Run" button in our in-browser editor is pressed.
+* The third one is the default Python used when "Run" button in our in-browser editor is pressed.

 Each system image has a range of available Python versions.
-When one of those defaults is not available after the system image change it will be automaticaly set to the most recent available Python version.
+When one of those defaults is not available after the system image change it will be automatically set to the most recent available Python version.

 For example you might have system image set to "classic" with default `python3` set to `python3.3`.
 You update your system image to "fishnchips" in which Python 3.3 is not available any more.
-So your default `python3` is automaticaly set to `python3.8` which is the default "fishnchips" Python version.
+So your default `python3` is automatically set to `python3.8` which is the default "fishnchips" Python version.

 ### Available Python versions for system images